siggiarni/memos/vim.md

 ## Files

-The :edit command allows us to open files from within Vim.
+The `:edit` command allows us to open files from within Vim.

-The % symbol is a shorthand for the filepath of the active buffer.
+The `%` symbol is a shorthand for the filepath of the active buffer.

-“The :h modifier removes the filename while preserving the rest of the path”
+The `:h` modifier removes the filename while preserving the rest of the path

-“The ‘path’ option allows us to specify a set of directories inside of which Vim will search when the :find command is invoked”
+The `path` option allows us to specify a set of directories inside of which Vim will search when the `:find` command is invoked.

-:set path+=app/**
+`:set path+=app/**`

-“We can open the file explorer window with the :edit {path} command by supplying a directory name”
+We can open the file explorer window with the `:edit {path}` command by supplying a directory name

-“:e.
+`:e.`
 Open file explorer for current working directory”

-“:E
+`:E`
 Open file explorer for the directory of the active buffe”